-Among patients with locoregional clear cell RCC, neoadjuvant systemic therapy has demonstrated consistent primary tumor size reduction.29 The potential advantages for neoadjuvant targeted therapy include making unresectable tumors resectable, surgical approach can be changed from radical to partial nephrectomy (PN), and renal tumors with inferior vena cava extension may be resected with lesser operations.
-In our study, only 8 (10%) patients of the study cohort underwent preoperative systemic treatment.
-Lane et al. reported on 72 patients who received sunitinib before planned PN and reported a mean reduction of 32% in tumor volume, and this reduction occurred in 65 (83%) tumors.6 Rini et al. evaluated 25 patients with localized clear cell RCC in a prospective phase II trial than received pazopanib for 8 to 16 weeks.7 Therapy resulted in reduction in tumor burden and enabled PN.
-Karam et al. reported on 24 patients with locally-advanced non-metastatic clear cell RCC who received axitinib.4 Therapy was reportedly well tolerated and median reduction in primary renal tumor diameter was 28.3%.
-Disease progression however, was observed in 4-8% of patients.
-These data suggest that in a high risk patient population with locoregional RCC, neoadjuvant therapy may reduce tumor burden and possibly the complexity of the surgery.
+Among patients with locoregional clear-cell RCC, neo-adjuvant systemic therapy has demonstrated consistent primary tumor size reduction.29 The potential advantages for neoadjuvant targeted therapy include making unresectable tumors resectable, surgical approach can be changed from radical to partial nephrectomy (PN), and renal tumors with inferior vena cava extension may be resected with lesser operations.
+In our study, only eight (10%) patients of the study cohort underwent preoperative systemic treatment.
+Lane et al reported on 72 patients who received sunitinib before planned PN and reported a mean reduction of 32% in tumor volume, and this reduction occurred in 65 (83%) tumors.6 Rini et al evaluated 25 patients with localized, clear-cell RCC in a prospective phase 2 trial that received pazopanib for 8-16 weeks.7 Therapy resulted in reduction in tumor burden and enabled PN.
+Karam et al reported on 24 patients with locally advanced, non-metastatic, clear-cell RCC who received axitinib.4 Therapy was reportedly well-tolerated and median reduction in primary renal tumor diameter was 28.3%.
+Disease progression, however, was observed in 4-8% of patients.
+These data suggest that in a high-risk patient population with locoregional RCC, neoadjuvant therapy may reduce tumor burden and possibly the complexity of the surgery.

 There are a number of limitations to consider when interpreting our results.
-The multiinstitutional design, although advantageous to reduce biases found within single-center studies, is also subject to heterogeneity in data collection and follow-up.
+The multi-institutional design, although advantageous to reduce biases found within single-center studies, is also subject to heterogeneity in data collection and followup.
 We also acknowledge that clinical stage is related to imaging characteristics, which was not centrally reviewed and may influence our findings.
 Further, we suspect that under-reporting of T4 disease may be due to limitations of cross-sectional imaging.
-Nazim et al. (2011) noted that CT scan had a poor sensitivity (68%) and positive predictive value (76%) for capsular invasion in RCC when compared to final surgical pathology.
-Although all patients are offered CKCis, it doesn't capture all patients with the disease of interest as not all Urologists in Canada are involved with CKCis.
+Nazim et al noted that computed tomography scan had a poor sensitivity (68%) and positive predictive value (76%) for capsular invasion in RCC when compared to final surgical pathology.30 Although all patients are offered CKCis, it doesn't capture all patients with the disease of interest, as not all urologists in Canada are involved with CKCis.
 Furthermore, both locally advanced and metastatic patients were included in the pT4 cohort, combining two different populations in the analysis.